prakash9935/Quiz/README.md

 # Quiz
-an application that has a quiz and has a scorekeeper
+an application that has a quiz and a scorekeeper